Shopify/polaris/.changeset/selfish-ads-reflect.md

 '@shopify/polaris': patch
 ---

-Raised the z-index of `Filter`s container to be below `Card` shadow bevel
+Lowered the z-index of `Filter`s container to be below `Card` shadow bevel